-a.
-Step 1

-- i.
-The complainant, if comfortable with that approach, may choose to speak to or correspond directly with the alleged harasser to express his/her feelings about the situation. - ii.
-Before proceeding to Step 2, the complainant may approach his/her administrative officer, staff rep or other contact person to discuss potential means of resolving the complaint and to request assistance in resolving the matter.
+- a.
+Step 1 - i.
+The complainant, if comfortable with that approach, may choose to speak to or correspond directly with the alleged harasser to express their feelings about the situation. - ii.
+Before proceeding to Step 2, the complainant may approach their administrative officer, staff rep or other contact person to discuss potential means of resolving the complaint and to request assistance in resolving the matter.
 If the matter is resolved to the complainant's satisfaction the matter is deemed to be resolved.
-Refer to Article E.2.5 Informal Resolution Outcomes b.
-Step 2 i.
-If a complainant chooses not to meet with the alleged harasser, or no agreement for resolution of the complaint has been reached, or an agreement for resolution has been breached by the alleged harasser, a complaint may be filed with the superintendent or designate.
+Refer to Article E.2.5 Informal Resolution Outcomes

+- b.
+Step 2 - i.
+If a complainant chooses not to meet with the alleged harasser, or no agreement for resolution of the complaint has been reached, or an agreement for resolution has been breached by the alleged harasser, a complaint may be filed with the superintendent or designate. - ii.
-- ii.
 The complaint should include the specific incident(s) that form the basis of the complaint and the definitions of sexual harassment/harassment which may apply; however, the form of the complaint will in no way restrict the investigation or its conclusions. - iii.
 The employer shall notify in writing the alleged harasser of the complaint and provide notice of complaint or investigation. - iv.
-In the event the superintendent is involved either as the complainant or alleged harasser, the complaint shall, at the complainant's discretion, be immediately referred to either BCPSEA or a third party who shall have been named by prior agreement of the employer and the local who shall proceed to investigate the complaint in accordance with Step 3 and report to the board.

-c.
-Step 3
+In the event the superintendent is involved either as the complainant or alleged harasser, the complaint shall, at the complainant's discretion, be immediately referred to either BCPSEA or a third party who shall have been named by prior agreement of the employer and the local who shall proceed to investigate the complaint in accordance with Step 3 and report to the board. - c.
+Step 3 - i.

-- i.
 The employer shall review the particulars of the complaint as provided by the complainant pursuant to Article E.2.3.b.i.
 The employer may request further particulars from the complainant.
 Upon the conclusion of such a review, the employer shall: - (1) initiate an investigation of the complaint and appoint an investigator pursuant to Article E.2.3.c.iii below, or; - (2) recommend mediation or other alternative disputes resolution processes to resolve the complaint. - ii.
 Should the complainant not agree with the process described in Article E.2.3.c.i(2), the employer shall initiate an investigation.
 The employer shall provide notice of investigation. - iii.
-The investigation shall be conducted by a person who shall have training and/or experience in investigating complaints of harassment.
-The complainant may request that the investigator shall be of the same gender as the complainant and where practicable the request will not be denied. - iv.
-The investigation shall be conducted as soon as is reasonably possible and shall be completed in twenty (20) working days unless otherwise agreed to by the parties, such agreement not to be unreasonably withheld.
+The investigation shall be conducted by a person who shall have training and/or experience in investigating complaints of harassment. - iv.
+The complainant may request: - (1) that the investigator shall be of the same gender as the complainant; and/or - (2) an investigator who has Aboriginal ancestry, and/or cultural knowledge and sensitivity if a complainant self-identifies as Aboriginal.